Country number: 88

 Who?
 Group Tour

 Inhambane has beautiful beaches, great reefs and excellent large marine life.
 We’re told this this region is one of the best diving and snorkelling spots in the world – with manta rays, reef sharks and in season humpback whales and whale sharks.
 The fishing boats are as picturesque as it gets, with curved masts and colourful sails fashioned out of grain sacks, but the weather isn’t kind and it isn’t really beach weather.
-We do get to see the whales (they’re in season), but it’s a choppy ride and using a camera in our inflatable is life threatening.
+We do get to see the whales and dolphins (they’re in season), but it’s a choppy ride and using a camera in our inflatable is life threatening.
 All the photos are blurred and most of them seem to have missed the whales entirely.
 Or there’s an odd fin poking into a corner.
 Snorkelling is off.

 And the tour has deteriorated somewhat.
 The jeeps have jolted over what must be the worst roads in Africa and that’s saying something.
 The ruts seem to be feet deep and we’ve threatened to tip right over on more than one occasion.
 Our esteemed leader’s preferred method of driving is full on throttle.
 A sports bra is a necessity.
 Stopping to view game he understands –some of the time.
 He doesn’t always see it.
 Culture not so much.
 ‘You want to look at a village?
 Why?
 They’re not very nice.’
 It’s true the people are poor, but we’re not in a position to make informed judgements about the village experience for ourselves.
 The camera lens is in distinct danger as I try and balance it against the jeep window, as we career past the little huts.
 I secure more fuzzy pictures of mud and trees, with the intended subject missing, to add to my collection.
 The villagers aren’t exactly waving us in, but there haven’t been any friendly overtures made on our part either.